-I know it’s January and I’m *supposed* to be posting recipes of green smoothies and tofu, but come on guys!
-I just can’t help myself.
-I actually was planning on sharing today’s recipe before Christmas, but it never happened so I thought, what the heck!
-That’s kind of my motto lately.
+I know it’s January and I’m *supposed* to be posting recipes for green smoothies and tofu, but come on guys!
+But, I just can’t help myself.
+I was actually planning on sharing today’s recipe for Spicy Honey Almond Brittle before Christmas, but it never happened so I thought, “what the heck!“.
+It’s kind of been my motto lately.

-Drag my booty out of bed at 6:30 to excerise this morning even though the babe kept me up most of the night?
+Drag my booty out of bed at 6:30 to exercise this morning even though the babe kept me up most of the night?
 Sure, what the heck!

 Eat all the rest of the Christmas cookies because I worked out this morning?
 What the heck.